 Did Fagin’s pickpockets stimulate the economy of London?

-’Tis the season to reference a different Charles Dickens classic, I know, but I happen to have Oliver Twist on the brain.
-You may recall that Fagin is the rogue who takes in orphans and runaways, trains them to pick pockets and swindle marks, and then distributes the proceeds between himself and street tough Bill Sikes.
+If you’ve read Charles Dickens’ Oliver Twist or seen the musical derived from it, you’ll immediately recognize the name.
+Fagin is the rogue who takes in orphans and runaways, trains them to pick pockets and swindle marks, and then distributes the proceeds between himself and street tough Bill Sikes.

 Fagin trains his thieves to go after wealthy people whose wallets, watches, and other easily pilfered items will bring the most value.
 And he celebrates the black-market nature of the enterprise: “Why should we break our backs/Stupidly paying tax?/Better get some untaxed income/Better to pick-a-pocket or two.”

-Few readers would see Fagin’s exploits as anything but socially destructive (not to mention sinful).
+Few readers would see Fagin’s exploits as portrayed in the story as anything but socially destructive (not to mention sinful).
 To take money out of someone else’s pocket and put it in your own creates no value.
 You benefit at the direct expense of your victim, who receives nothing in exchange for the good or service he produced to earn his money.

 Moreover, most readers wouldn’t feel much better about Fagin’s scheme if he distributed the lucre in a more egalitarian fashion — by buying better food and clothing for the Artful Dodger and his pals, for example.
 It would still be stealing.
 It would still be both morally wrong and injurious to society as a whole.